m4rshan/-DEC-dual-embedding-cross-check/README.md

 Dual Embedding Cross-Check (DEC) introduces a simple yet powerful external reliability layer for LLMs by comparing dynamic embedding trajectories against stable semantic anchors.
 It detects semantic drift early, improves interpretability, reduces hallucination risk, and offers a path toward more compute-efficient and controllable AI systems — all without retraining or architectural modification.

-And if we get this right…
-**maybe one day the GPUs and RAM can finally go back to the gamers.**

 ---